 Just two hours north of Cancun you’ll find a small little stretch of the island called Isla Holbox.
 Perhaps one of the most charming beach towns in Mexico, Isla Holbox has recently gained popularity thanks to its underdeveloped infrastructure, dirt roads and casual hippy vibes atmosphere.

 Locals and tourists alike typically take weekend trips here from Cancun, Playa or Tulum.
 It’s really a place to disconnect from technology, make friends, walk along the 26-mile stretch of beaches, experience bioluminescent plankton or swim with whale sharks.

-How can you talk about the best beach towns in Mexico without including Tulum?
+How can you talk about the best beach towns in Mexico without including Tulum on the coast of the stunning Yucatan Peninsula?
 Yes, it may be pretentious at times, full of Instagram influencers and ‘Tuluminatis’ but it’s blessed with some of the nicest beaches in all of Mexico, with powdery white sand and bright blue water.